giorgiaBertacchini/Applications_AI-ML/README.md

 - the `gym_system.py` that implement a `gymnasium` system which relies on the simpy system and defines the observation space and the action space.
 In particular, it defines the step function and the reset function.
 - the `rl_run.py` file runs the episodes where the reinforcement learning model learns at each time step if to push or not the more urgent job.

-To change the configuration, see the `/conf` folder.
+To change the configuration, see the `/conf` folder: where there are the duration of simulations, the number of simulation, the time of learning, some time steps, the rl model ... and some switches to turn on/off.